Docker

 To update to the latest Docker image:

-docker pull koenkk/zigbee2mqtt:latest
+docker pull ghcr.io/koenkk/zigbee2mqtt:latest

 docker rm -f zigbee2mqtt